Beyond-Network-AI/beyond-mcp-server/README.md

 * `getTrendingFeed` - Get trending feed with multi-provider support (Farcaster only)
 * `get-wallet-profile` - Get profile based on wallet address
 * `search-channels` - Search for channels on a platform (Farcaster only)
+  - Parameters: query, limit, cursor
+  - Returns detailed channel information including follower count and metadata
+* `search-bulk-channels` - Search for multiple channels in parallel (Farcaster only)
+  - Parameters: queries (array), limit, cursor
+  - Returns results for each query with channel details and pagination info

 ### Prompts